TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.18.md

 ---

-And it came to pass, when she came [unto him], that she moved him to ask of her father a field: and she alighted from off her ass; and Caleb said, What wouldest thou?
+It happened, when she came, that she had him ask her father fore a field.
+She got off of her donkey, and Caleb said, "What do you want?"